 The United States Department of Labor projects that job prospects for software developers will grow by 22% over the next 10 years.
 With information technology (IT) job opportunities on an upward trajectory, now is the time to equip yourself with computer science skills.
 But what’s the best way to build those?

-Since the inception of programming as a mainstream skill, the only skill-building option has been to invest time and money in a computer science (CS) degree program, but in the last five years, technical certifications via independent code schools--also known as coding bootcamps--have offered would-be programmers a more affordable and efficient path forward.
+Since the inception of programming as a mainstream skill, the only skill-building option has been to invest time and money in a computer science (CS) degree program.
+Within the past decade, though, technical certifications via independent code schools—also known as coding bootcamps—offer would-be programmers a more affordable and efficient path forward.